qwertyowmx/javacore-fromscratch-solution/README.md

 # :bug: wastebinj
-### Collection of Java libraries and applications developed for educational purposes
+### Collection of Java Core libraries and applications developed for educational purposes

 This is educational project, which will consist of following parts: